Hi everyone,

 Don’t clutter.
 Make baby steps

 When I first entered HACS, I was like a toddler in a candy store and started to install everything.
-Next thing you know, 20 js were loading and crushed my mobile APP loading time and it stopped working.
-Likewise, I’ve installed a lot of add-ons (which run on containers) and started to cripple my machines performances.
+Next thing you know, 20 javascripts were loading and crushed my mobile APP, which stopped working.
+Likewise, I’ve installed a lot of add-ons (which run on containers) and started to cripple my raspberry pi4 performances.
 Now after cleaning everything, it’s running smoothly again.
 The point here is you have time.
 Don’t try to tackle all the features you want to implement in HA at once.
 So roaming through integration, addons or HACS and add everything you think you will one day need is the wrong way to do it.
-1st, those integrations will bring more noise to what you’re trying to tackle now, and 2nd, there will be bugs and updates in those, so when you’ll eventually be using them, they’ll be different already.
+First, those integrations will bring more noise to what you’re trying to tackle now.
+Second, there will be bugs and updates in those, so when you’ll eventually be using them, they’ll be different already.
 So in the meantime, you’ll carry buggy integrations for nothing.
 Opposed to this, every little victory will drive up your skills and motivation. -

 Open source is the rule

-I used Blue Iris for my cam back then.
-I’ll switch to Frigate.
-And the same is true of almost every component.
+I use Frigate for my camera’s NVR.
+Coupled with a Google Coral TPU, this software is doing wonders.
+It’s evolving fast, is dependable and far superior on every point to Blue Iris I used before.
+The same is true of almost every software component.
 Open source is eating the world (HA is an example, but I’m also leading an open-source editor, so I’m partial but informed).
-If you have the option between an open-source component or a proprietary one, there is no doubt.
+If you have the option between an open-source component or a proprietary one: there is no doubt.
 Faster iteration, better support, quality code, tons of dev, fewer costs, etc. You can bet on HA to be around forever.
-Such a brilliant piece of FOSS with such a vibrant community is immortal and survives even its leaders.
-So you can invest your time, I bet HA will still be here in 2040 and probably beyond whereas your proprietary, limited whatever proprietary hub will be long forgotten.
+Such a brilliant piece of FOSS, with such a vibrant community is immortal and survives even its leaders.
+So you can safely invest your time, I bet HA will still be here in 2040 and probably beyond whereas your limited, proprietary, “smart” hub will be long forgotten.
+Corps have a vested interest in phasing out their hardware to make you buy the newest one, whereas Open source works in the exact opposite direction. -

 Update confidently, but backup often